FanChiMao/SRMNet-thesis/README.md

 To test (evaluate) the quantitative scores of different tasks, see [**`evaluation_code`**](evaluation_code).

 ## Results
+We achieved competitive performance on image denoising (gaussian & real-world), image deblurring, image deraining (rainstreak & raindrop), image dehazing and low-light image enhancement.
+Detailed results can be found in **section 4.3** of my thesis.

 <details>
 <summary>Denoise (gaussian noise) (click me) </summary>